**** NEW For 2022! ****

 The Case Scenario

-The presentation for the Advanced Marketing Strategy Case typically reflects a situation where students would take on the role of a marketing consultant giving a presentation on a strategic marketing decision to an organization’s senior marketing or management team.
-Typical situations could include new product launches, generating awareness, marketing plan development, increasing sales, branding considerations, or similar scenarios.
+In the presentation scenario, student teams assume the role of marketing consultants giving a presentation on a strategic marketing decision to an organization’s senior marketing or management team.
+Typical challenges presented in the event could include new product launches, marketing plan development, brand development, or strategies to increase sales or awareness.
+Student recommendations typically focus on the four elements of the marketing mix.

 General Judging Considerations

-The students’ role in this event is to present recommendations for a marketing scenario as described in the case.
-Students should be able to identify the main problem/issue as part of the background and outline the specific organizational objectives that apply to the scenario.
-They will outline possible alternatives and present a well-supported recommendation that includes implementation details related to timing, budget, and resources required.
-Presentations should be convincing, creative, and supported with data as indicated in the case scenario.
-Students are expected to use industry-standard business and marketing terminology during their presentation.
+The students’ task in this event is to present recommendations for a marketing scenario as described in the case.
+Students should identify the main problem or opportunity as part of the background, and outline the specific organizational objectives that apply to the scenario.
+They will present a well-supported recommendation that includes implementation details related to timing, budget, and resources required.

 Event Objectives